lars-derichter/ai-programming-students/slides.md

 Example:
-"Can you help me break this project into small pieces I can learn one at a time?"
+"Can you help me break this project into small pieces so I can learn one at a time?"

 ---